Rules & Regulations

 For those who have a service dog or emotional support dog, please observe the following rules:

-3. Do not let your dog urinate on Beacon Place property.
-We have invested time and money in upgrading the grounds (front easement, back, lawn, etc.).
+• Do not let your dog urinate or defecate on Beacon Place property.
 You are able to accommodate your dog on any of the grassy areas along the sidewalks owned by the town.

 If your approved service or support animal is a cat, please dispose of the cat litter in an appropriate DOUBLE bag.
 Bags that break in the chute create a huge problem for cleanup.